We are affiliated with https://allstarseniorbenefits.com

 It is important to know that while the entire cremation process only takes about 3 hours, most state laws stipulate that there must be a waiting period of several days after the death occurs before cremation can take place.
 The goal of this waiting period is to make sure that all paperwork pertaining to the death is properly filed, and that there will be no further need for autopsy or inquiry into the cause of death because no information can be gathered once the cremation takes place.

 The waiting period may be as short as 24 hours or as long as 48 hours.
 In some exceptional cases, such as the case when the body poses a health hazard, a request for an expedited cremation may be granted.
-During the time between death and the cremation, the body is stored in a refrigerator to slow decomposition and protect others from the health hazards posed by a decomposing body.
+During the time between death and cremation, the body is stored in a refrigerator to slow decomposition and protect others from the health hazards posed by a decomposing body.

 How Much Does Cremation Cost?

-Cremation costs an average of $1500 – $4000, as compared with a traditional burial, which averaged $8500 in 2018, according to the National Funeral Directors Association.
+Cremation cost is an average of $1500 – $4000, as compared with a traditional average funeral, which averaged $8500 in 2018, according to the National Funeral Directors Association.
 Cremation services can be provided either by a funeral home or directly through a crematory, which is usually the less expensive option.
 In addition to the cost of the actual cremation, there are some compulsory costs associated with the cremation process.
 These include payment for removing a pacemaker (when necessary), transporting the body from the place of death to the crematory, storing the body until the time of cremation, the cost of a casket or container, and the fee for processing all of the necessary paperwork.
 In most cases, the paperwork fee includes a brief memorial service for the deceased.

-There is also a range of supplemental cremation services that a family may or may not choose to pay for when it comes to cremating their loved one.
+There is also a range of supplemental cremation services that a family may or may not choose to pay for when it comes to cremating their loved ones.
 For example, some people prefer to scatter their loved one’s remains; others prefer to keep the ashes in a cemetery or mausoleum, a choice which costs anywhere from a few hundred dollars upwards to $5000, depending on the final resting place.
 Some families wish to hold an extended memorial for their loved one which can cost anywhere from $1000 to $4000 depending on where the service is held and whether there is a viewing of the body, while others choose to forego a public farewell in favor of a private ceremony (or no ceremony at all), an option which can save the family a bit of money.

 Similar to traditional funeral options, cremation services can be paid for with a burial insurance policy.
 If you prefer to be cremated, you should seek out a funeral home that offers this service to determine the exact cost of cremation so that you can buy a burial insurance policy for the appropriate amount.
 If you would like more information about burial insurance, please call 888-598-8170 or 910-538-4547 or 910-452-1922 to speak with a licensed professional who can help you find a policy that fits your needs.
 If you would to email us, please click this link email@example.com